solangeindaco/e-commerce-orm-back-end/README.md

 I learn:
     - how to create queries using SQL.
     - how to make a connection to the database using mysql2.
-    - how to create tables in the console using the table package
+    - how to use Sequelize as a ORM.

 ## Installation